BBC Archives

-BBC Archives are collections documenting the BBC's broadcasting history, including copies of television and radio broadcasts, internal documents, photographs, online content, sheet music, commercially available music, BBC products (including toys, games, merchandise, books, publications, and program releases on VHS, Beta, Laserdisc, DVD, vinyl, audio cassette, audio book CD, and Blu Ray), press cuttings, artifacts and historic equipment.
-The original contents of the collections are permanently retained but are in the process of being digitised.
-Some collections are being uploaded to the BBC Archives section of the BBC Online website for visitors to view.
+The BBC Archives are collections documenting the BBC's broadcasting history, including copies of television and radio broadcasts, internal documents, photographs, online content, sheet music, commercially available music, BBC products (including toys, games, merchandise, books, publications, and programme releases on VHS, Beta, Laserdisc, DVD, vinyl, audio cassette, audio book CD, and Blu-ray), press cuttings, artefacts and historic equipment.
+The original contents of the collections are permanently retained, but are in the process of being digitised.
+Some collections have been uploaded to the BBC Archives section of the BBC Online website for visitors to view.
 The archive is one of the largest broadcast archives in the world, with over 15 million items.